Compass vs Railway Tracks: Unpacking User Mental Models for Communicating Long-Horizon Work to Humans vs. AI: Findings

 \begin{quote} \userquote{When you have people on a team, [...] their time is the most important thing.
 So if someone is excited about four projects, you need to cut it down to one...
 With LLMs and AI, I feel like you don't have to do that.
 They can do all 10 [projects] and then you can look at the outcomes.} \end{quote}

-However, it is important to note that the mental model of ``free AI'' was likely shaped by participants' context within a large tech corporation where the direct cost of computation is largely abstracted away.
+However, it is important to note that the mental model of ``free AI'' was likely shaped by participants' context within a large tech corporation where the direct cost of computation is largely abstracted away; this mindset likely does not reflect current non-``lead user'' usage of these models, where they are personally responsible for API costs.
 Nevertheless, as we will discuss in Section \ref{sec:discussion}, this perspective offers a valuable glimpse into a future where abundant and accessible AI resources could fundamentally reshape how complex problems are approached and solved across different lines of work.